-Antidumping (AD) is relief to remedy the adverse price impact of imports sold on the U.S. market at unfairly low prices.
+Antidumping (AD) is relief to remedy the adverse price impact of imports sold on the U.S. market at "less than fair value."
 The relief is in the form of extra duties on the dumped imports.
 The authority for AD relief is found in sections 731-739 of the Tariff Act of 1930, as amended.4